JUN 21-26, 2026 (3 spots left)

 join the next round

 Because I know what this place has the power to do.
-Not a resort, not a hotel, my home.
-The mountains I wake up to every morning, the river my son throws rocks into, the people who have become my family.
-There's something about the way the green gets into your lungs, the particular silence.
+This is not a beach resort.
+It's my home.The volcano I wake up to every morning, the river my son throws rocks into, the people who have become my family.
+There's something about the way the green gets into your lungs here.
 I've watched this land crack people open in the best way.
 I've seen women arrive wound tight and leave softer, slower, more themselves.
+It changed my writing, it changes everyone who comes.

 Because I got tired of writing my best work in the margins.
 In the hour before everyone wakes up.
 In the cracks between calls.
 On planes and in waiting rooms and in the notes app at 11pm.
 I wanted a week where the writing wasn't squeezed in